gibranoderenz/kantin-kejujuran-sea/README.md

 <pre>npm start</pre>

-And we are done for the setup!
-Now we can access Kantin Kejujuran and explore the features inside of it.
+And now the React app has started and we are done for the setup!
+We can then access Kantin Kejujuran and explore the features inside of it.

 I apologize for the long process.
 I was planning to deploy the project but wasn't able to do so in time.